 Each of the three filmmakers highlighted in this program – Dario Argento, Mario Bava, and Lucio Fulci – ended up requiring some special manoeuvring in order to obtain the very rare materials that are available internationally.

-For Dario Argento, the most prized screening material sourced for the program is Argento’s personal print of his giallo masterpiece Opera 1987, which will be screening on Sunday 1 October at 3pm.
+For Dario Argento, the most prized screening material sourced for the program is Argento’s personal print of his giallo masterpiece Opera 1987.
 This print is one of the few prints (perhaps the only copy) of the director’s cut left in the world.
 It required direct and personal approval from Argento himself, who gave personal permission for it to be screened at GOMA.
-The 20th Century Fox archive have also been very kind and have found a rare print copy of the director’s Inferno 1980 (screening Sunday 1 October 12.30pm) in their archives, which they are shipping to us from California.
+The 20th Century Fox archive have also been very kind and have found a rare print copy of the director’s Inferno 1980 in their archives, which they are shipping to us from California.

 For the films of Mario Bava, we worked directly with Mario Bava’s long-time producer Alfredo Leone to supply beautiful Italian Technicolor prints of six of the seven Bava titles included in the program.
-The final Bava film, Blood and Black Lace 1964 (screening Saturday 16 September 1.00pm), is extremely hard to find on 35mm and is coming from a private collection in America.
+The final Bava film, Blood and Black Lace 1964, is extremely hard to find on 35mm and is coming from a private collection in America.
 The print actually no longer has the last few seconds of the film still attached to the reels, so we will be screening the missing footage from a digital copy once the print runs out of frames to make sure this key classic is seen in its entirety.

-And finally, for Lucio Fulci, we have managed to secure an uncompressed digital version of the luscious restoration of Fulci’s psychedelic giallo masterwork A Lizard in a Woman’s Skin 1971 (screening Sunday 17 September 1.00pm).
+And finally, for Lucio Fulci, we have managed to secure an uncompressed digital version of the luscious restoration of Fulci’s psychedelic giallo masterwork A Lizard in a Woman’s Skin 1971.
 This digital restoration was sourced by the generous work of the rights holder First Line Films and the producer of the BluRay release of the film Mondo Macabro.
 It is an extremely rare presentation of the film and we are very excited to be able to share it.
-That same day at 3.00pm, we will be screening a stunning 35mm copy of Fulci’s Don’t Torture a Duckling 1972, which has arrived from La Cineteca Nazionale in Rome without subtitles – so we will be live-subtitling that screening with the help of our wonderful Italian translator.
+A copy of Fulci’s Don’t Torture a Duckling 1972 has arrived from La Cineteca Nazionale in Rome without subtitles, so we will be live-subtitling that screening with the help of our wonderful Italian translator.